1937 Auckland Rugby League season: Otahuhu ground issues

 In 1936 the Otahuhu Borough Council had controversially granted exclusive use of Sturges Park to the Otahuhu Rugby Club despite strong protests from Auckland Rugby League via multiple delegations to speak to the council.
 Then in 1937 when the issue was being revisited the Auckland Rugby League submitted a tender where they would pay £30 per annum, plus give 33.33% of gross takings on match days minus costs and guaranteed a minimum payment of £55 a season.
 They would play at least four senior A matches and 12 senior B matches there with other first class junior matches.
 The Otahuhu Rugby Club tender was the same as the previous year which was a 20 percent share of the gate with a guarantee to play 12 senior games.
 The council had anticipated this would net £75 the previous year but it had not and the poor weather was said to be to blame.
-The council who included Mayor Charles Robert Petrie and was in fact the Otahuhu RL clubs patron, heard the tenders and then spent 15 minutes in special committee before deciding that they “had no option but to renew the lease with the rugby union according to last year's agreement” with legal advice confirming this opinion.
-Sturges Park was then leased to the Rugby Union for a period of 5 years.
+The council who included Mayor Charles Robert Petrie and was in fact the Otahuhu RL club's patron, heard the tenders and then spent 15 minutes in special committee before deciding that they “had no option but to renew the lease with the rugby union according to last year's agreement” with legal advice confirming this opinion.
+Sturges Park was then leased to the Rugby Union for a period of five years.